 PHEs work in these subgroups: alcohol/other drugs (AOD), mental health, and sexual health.
 A PHE may serve on one subgroup only.
 Habif staff members and practicum students from the Brown School of Social Work and Public Health train PHEs and supervise the subgroups.

 Signature PHE programs include:

-- AOD: WILD harm reduction outreach, AOD Awareness Week, Prescription Drug Disposal Program, Know Your Product, What’s Up with Weed, E-cigarette Panel, Alcohol and Athletic Performance, National Drug and Alcohol Facts Week, Movie Night in the DUC, and Thirsty Thursdays
+- AOD: WILD harm reduction outreach, AOD Awareness Week, Prescription Drug Disposal Program, Know Your Product, What’s Up with Weed, E-cigarette Panel, NARCAN training, Drink Counter Bead Bracelets, Movie Nights in the DUC, and Thirsty Thursdays

-- Mental Health: Sleep Raffle, Reflect and Reset event, Imposter Syndrome panel, promotion of Let’s Talk and emotional skills/support groups, Seasonal Affective Disorder (SAD) campaign, and Mental Health Mondays
+- Mental Health: Gratitude Week, Sleep Raffle, Reflect and Reset event, Spill the Tea, Impostor Syndrome panel, Seasonal Affective Disorder (SAD) campaign, and Mindful Mondays

-- Sexual Health: Bare Mail, Bedsider on Campus, SexintheDark, Sex Week, STI Screening Days in the DUC, Thanks Birth Control Day, Frisky Fridays
+- Sexual Health: Bare Mail, Bedsider on Campus, SexintheDark, Sex Week, STI Screening Days in the DUC, Thanks Birth Control Day, and Frisky Fridays

-PHEs who meet the expectations in the volunteer job description, compete to serve for a second or third year, and make significant contributions to health promotion on campus according to their subgroup supervisors will receive honor cords to wear at Commencement and keep as mementos.
+PHEs who meet the expectations in the volunteer job description and make significant contributions to health promotion on campus will receive honor cords to wear at Commencement and keep as mementos.